-Tour guide systems are portable and easy to use which means they can be used anywhere to overcome background noise (a factory), the need for discretion (a museum) or the need for many people to hear what is being said, makes normal conversation difficult.
+Tour guide systems are portable and easy to use which means they can be used anywhere to overcome background noise at a factory, the need for discretion in a museum or the need for many people to hear what is being said, makes normal conversation difficult.

 Tour guide systems are used to show visitors around a factory, for training staff where machinery noise makes it hard for trainees to hear their instructors, for staff meetings on the shop floor, or for safety inductions.

 Tour guide systems are ideal for any situation in a factory where it is important to get the message across above the general factory background noise.
 The multi- channel feature allows several different tours or groups to operate at the same time without interfering with each other.

 In visitor attractions for letting visitors know what they are experiencing.
 Tour guide systems are superb for any guided tour, indoors or out or even on a bus!
 Your visitors can hear your guide without being distracted by traffic noise.
 The system also means that the guide can talk to many visitors at once without having to shout.
 This is great for sensitive areas such as places of worship and other places of interest where raising ones voice is not the ‘done thing’.

 In public meetings as an interpretation system.
 The interpreter can simply sit at the back of the room and whisper the translation into the microphone.
 Delegates wishing to hear the translation collect a receiver at the start of the meeting and listen in.
 Tour guide systems operate on different frequencies which means that several different languages can be catered for.

 3. What does it do for you?